Medical Policy

 Autologous adipose-derived regenerative cell therapy has been investigated as a modality to treat scleroderma-related hand dysfunction.
 Granel and colleagues (2015) reported the results of a randomized-controlled trial that investigated the safety, tolerability and efficacy of autologous adipose-derived stromal vascular fraction injections in the fingers of individuals with scleroderma.
 The study was an open-label, single arm study, at one study site.
 The 12 female participants were followed for 6 months.
 A total of four minor adverse events were reported and resolved spontaneously.
 The authors reported a significant improvement in hand pain and disability.
 Raynaud's phenomenon, finger edema and quality of life was also observed.
 The authors concluded that the potential efficacy needs confirmation in additional studies, more specifically, randomized placebo-controlled trials with more robust populations.

 In another study, Daumas and colleagues (2017) described the longer follow-up observations at 22 and 30 months after initial treatment for the same 12 participants reported on by Granel and colleagues (2017) above.
-Multiple subject-reported outcomes showed persistent improvement, in comparison with the assessment performed just before surgery.
+Multiple participant-reported outcomes showed persistent improvement, in comparison with the assessment performed just before surgery.
 In addition to a decrease in the number of digital ulcers reported, mobility, strength and fibrosis of the hand also demonstrated improvement.
 None of the 8 participants who had previously received the subcutaneous injection of autologous adipose-derived stromal vascular fraction required new infusion.
 All of the enrolled participants had surgery, and there were no dropouts or participants lost to follow-up.
 No severe adverse events occurred during the procedure and follow-up.
 The authors were in favor of a review of the results of the two ongoing studies before final determination of “the place of this innovative therapy” for individuals with scleroderma.

 Wang and colleagues (2021) conducted a randomized pilot trial comparing the feasibility and efficacy of improving fat retention using adipose-derived stem cell (ADSC)-assisted, stromal vascular fraction (SVF)-assisted, and conventional autologous fat grafting methods in individuals with facial localized scleroderma.
 The study involved 18 participants followed for 6 months.
 Volume retention was measured by MRI and clinical photographs.
 At 6-month follow-up, fat retention in the ADSC-assisted group was significantly higher than the SVF-assisted group (p=0.0004) and conventional autologous fat grafting group (p<0.0001).
 There was also a significant difference in observed fat retention in the SVF-assisted group compared to the conventional group (p=0.0346).
 However, the findings in this study are limited by the sample size and short-duration of follow-up.
-The clinical significance of the findings are also uncertain.
+The clinical significance of the findings is also uncertain.

 Autologous Fat Grafting